ilhan007/ui5con-app/docs/Step6_Detail_Header.md

 Lets first bind the properties to the `tab`s `additional-text` property

-\* you can read properties passed to a component by calling `this.props.lpropName` e.g. in our case `this.props.products.length` will return length of the array passed to `this.props.products`;
+\* you can read properties passed to a component by calling `this.props.propName` e.g. in our case `this.props.products.length` will return length of the array passed to `this.props.products`;

 ```html
 <ui5-tabcontainer fixed collapsed>